Rachus/SDS200A/configurations.md

 ## Typical startup sequence

-The collected traces of the device's communication with the SoftScope2 software under Windows along with experimentation suggests the following steps to communicate with the device
+The gathered traces of the device's communication with the SoftScope2 software under Windows along with experimentation suggests the following steps for communicating with the device

 1. [Reset](#reset) the device
 2. [Reset relays](#relays---attenuation-and-coupling)